Department of State Hospitals - Patton: Psychology Training - Frequently Asked Questions (FAQ)

 What is the application process?

 The application process is different for each of the three programs.
 The DSH-Patton internship is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and our intern positions are selected through the APPIC match.
 Details on the match process can be found on the APPIC website.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
 A description of our internship application process can be found on the Application Procedure portion of our website.
 Once completed applications are received, qualified applicants will be contacted to schedule an interview.
-Because completion of a work sample is part of the application process, on-site interviews are required.
+To reduce the cost for applicants, all interviews are conducted via an internet-based teleconference platform.
 Although internship offers are made in February, actual employment in September is contingent on passing a physical examination (including a drug-screening) and a security clearance following fingerprinting.

 Our fellowship has a separate application process, which is outlined in the fellowship application portion of the website.
-The fellowship positions are not part of any formal matching process.
+Our neuropsychology fellowship/residency is a member of APPCN and participates in the APPCN match.
+Our forensic fellowship does not participate in a formal matching process.

 Is this the same internship that is listed in the APPIC Online Directory as "Patton State Hospital"?

 Yes.
 This is the same training program that is listed in the APPIC Online Internship and Fellowship Directories as “Patton State Hospital.”
-Our hospital changed its name from “Patton State Hospital” to “Department of State Hospitals – Patton” (DSH-Patton) in 2012.
-However, because our training programs has been known for more than five decades as the “Patton State Hospital” training programs, we have preserved this name and tradition for the training programs.
-Therefore, although the hospital website uses the new name throughout, the APPIC Online Directory Listing retains the name “Patton State Hospital”.
+Our hospital officially changed its name from “Patton State Hospital” to “Department of State Hospitals – Patton” (DSH-Patton) in 2012.
+However, because our training programs has been known for more than six decades as the “Patton State Hospital” training programs, we have preserved this name and tradition for the training programs.
+Therefore, although the hospital website uses the new name throughout, the APPIC Online Directory Listing and other materials retain the name “Patton State Hospital,” as this is the official name of our training program.

 What are the minimum qualifications required to apply to the internship program?

 Internship applicants must be enrolled in a doctoral program (preferably APA Accredited) in clinical psychology, must be recommended by their clinical program, and must meet our prerequisites.
 The Clinical Psychology Intern (CPI) civil service position requires that interns have completed a core curriculum and a minimum of 500 hours of assessment and therapy practica in clinical psychology.
+These hours are not required to be direct contact hours.
 Since 1990, all successful applicants have completed over 1,000 practicum hours (including assessment, treatment, and supervision).
 The core curriculum should include mental measurement, personality assessment techniques, psychopathology, psychological treatment modalities, and theories of personality.
 Pre-internship practicum placements should include experience in the administration, scoring and interpretation of intelligence tests and personality assessment instruments.
 The applicant should have experience in writing integrated assessment reports.
 Because all of our interns participate in research groups, applicants should have experience conducting research projects.

 What are the minimum qualifications required to apply to the fellowship program?

 To begin the fellowship, fellows must have completed all requirements for receipt of the doctorate in clinical psychology.
 At the least, fellowship applicants must be completing a doctoral program (APA Accredited strongly preferred) in clinical psychology at a recognized university or professional school, completing a predoctoral internship in clinical psychology (APA accredited), and must meet our prerequisites.
 Internship training must be of at least 1,800 hours duration, and experiences should include, at a minimum, administration, scoring and interpretation of intelligence tests and personality assessment instruments, and experience in providing individual and group psychotherapy.
+Successful applicants for our neuropsychology residency typically have completed neuropsychology focused practica and a neuropsychology focused internship.
+Successful applicants for our forensic fellowship typically have completed forensically focused practica and a forensically focused internship.
 The applicant must have experience writing integrated assessment reports.
 Successful candidates commonly have demonstrated interest and experience in the area of specialization sought, have worked in settings with the severely mentally ill, and have excellent writing skills.

 What personal characteristics are necessary to succeed in DSH-Patton's training programs?